message/iata/EE.md

 - passengers with a COVID-19 vaccination certificate showing that they were fully vaccinated at least 14 days before arrival.
 2. Passengers must present a completed “Travellers Questionnaire for the prevention of the spread of COVID-19" at check-in or upon arrival.
 The form can be found at <a href="https://iseteenindus.terviseamet.ee/">https://iseteenindus.terviseamet.ee/</a> .
 3. Passengers must have:
-- a negative COVID-19 PCR test taken at most 72 hours before arrival; or
+- a negative COVID-19 PCR or RT-PCR test taken at most 72 hours before arrival; or
 - a negative COVID-19 rapid antigen test taken at most 48 hours before arrival.
 - This does not apply to:
 - passengers younger than 12 years;